gitlabhq/omnibus-gitlab/doc/settings/database.md

 {{< alert type="warning" >}}

-If you are using a non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements document](https://docs.gitlab.com/install/requirements/#database).
+If you are using a non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements](https://docs.gitlab.com/install/requirements/#postgresql).

 {{< /alert >}}